Bring the ocean to your classroom.

 "This program exceeded my expectations.
 I gained a deeper knowledge about ocean sciences which I believe will help me be a better ocean educator.
 Completing this program has allowed me to connect with my peers and with a network of ocean scientists and professionals.
 Leading the labs was a valuable teaching experience and I gained confidence in my teaching abilities."— Kelsey Jewer, 2019 Hebron Teaching Fellow Ocean Sciences Centre

 "This program was such a valuable and important experience that I wish every pre-service teacher could be a part of it."— Chelsea Malayny, 2018 Hebron Teaching Fellow

 "I have gained a much deeper confidence in myself and my teaching abilities.
 After spending a couple of days on the beach trying to speak over waves and rolling rocks, the idea of walking into a classroom with a group of students seems much less intimidating.
 I am also much more aware of all the great marine research being done right here in NL."— Penny Boone, 2018 Hebron Teaching Fellow Manuels River Hibernia Interpretation Centre

-Students who are accepted into the program will be paired with a fellow student and placed at one of three partner sites in the 2019 season:
+Students who are accepted into the program will be paired with a fellow student and placed at one of three partner sites, which may include: